 One in five people will live with sight loss in their lifetime despite at least half of all cases being avoidable, warns a new report published by RNIB and high street opticians Specsavers.

-The report, written by RNIB and Specsavers and supplemented by an independent YouGov poll of 6,430 UK adults found alarming new statistics, including that every day 250 people start to lose their sight in the UK.
+, written by RNIB and Specsavers and supplemented by an independent YouGov poll of 6,430 UK adults found alarming new statistics, including that every day 250 people start to lose their sight in the UK.
 In addition, one in four women set to develop sight loss in their lifetime compared with one in eight men.

 The report reveals almost six million people in the UK currently live with sight-threatening conditions yet 25 per cent of people are not having an eye test every two years as recommended by the College of Optometrists.
 The extent of the problem means that nearly every family in Britain is touched by sight problems in some way.